Citation Help--APA, MLA , SBL, AMS, ACS, and CSE Styles

 Why Do We Need to Cite Our Sources of Information?

 To give credit where credit is due: When you use the intellectual property of others (their ideas, theories, analyses, images, etc.), whether you quote them directly or use their intellectual property indirectly (for example, if you are paraphrasing or putting their thoughts into your own words), you must acknowledge their contribution and credit the original source(s).
 The way you do this is to cite their work.
 If you do not acknowledge the original ideas you build upon in your own work, you engage in plagiarism, which is a major violation of the honor code.
 You wouldn't want someone claiming credit for your ideas, would you?
 The same holds true when you use material that originated with others.
-See the "Avoiding Plagiarism" tab in this guide for tips on how to steer clear of this pitfall.
+See the "Avoiding Plagiarism" link in the left sidebar of this guide for tips on how to steer clear of this pitfall.

 Why Are There Different Citation Styles (APA, MLA, etc.)?